 - High quality cotton that’s comfortable

 - Not as comfortable as some other brands

-If you’re tired of constantly bruised shins and don’t mind throwing a lot of money down on shin guards, go ahead and buy these now.
-They have one of a kind padding that will keep your shins from getting too beat up.
-They also have two straps to keep them in place while training.
+If you’re tired of constantly bruised shins and don’t mind throwing a lot of money down on guards, go ahead and buy these MMA shin guards.
+They have one of a kind padding that will keep your from getting too beat up.
+They also have two straps to keep them in place while training